Woodland & Ecology

 Brett Sroka | Christine Mackey | Linda Schirmer | Noelle Gallagher | Sarah Roseingrave | Helena Doyle

-To date the woodland symposium team have met three times, in November 2021, October 2022 & April 2023 & the group will take stand at IMMA's Earth Rising festival, September 2023 and exhibit their work to date in an exhibition at the Galway Arts Centre in December 2023
+To date the woodland symposium team have met three times, in November 2021, October 2022 & April 2023, they exhibited at IMMA's Earth Rising festival, September 2023 and exhibited their work in an exhibition - the branch, the fork, the harrow - at the Galway Arts Centre, December 2023 - January 2024.
+Woodland Symposium 2024 takes place from 19th May - 1st June, with an open day on 1st June.

 Photos: Aoife Herriott